You Have Felt This

 The practical implication is precise: you cannot produce your best work by operating exclusively at the fastest frequency.
 The fast work needs the slow scaffold.
 Depth needs breadth.
 Precision needs context.

-The Common Traps
+The Three Traps You Recognize

-The Cycle Maps to the Creative Process
+The Cycle Maps to How You Actually Create

 Starting — the transition from assessing reality to imagining possibility — requires descending from Beta's analytical grip into Alpha and Theta's receptive openness.
 You cannot conceive of where you want to go while your mind is fully occupied with where you are.